porsche-design-system/porsche-design-system/packages/components-js/src/components/form/text-field-wrapper/text-field-wrapper.design.md

 - **Input area**
 Enables users to enter a single line text.

+- **Width**
+Text fields have no specific width.
+Depending on the layout you can set the width either depending on the length of the text or by adjusting it to the grid.
+Baymard Institute usability study showed that: “If a field was too long or too short, the test subjects started to wonder if they had misunderstood the label (…).”
+[Baymard Institute](https://baymard.com/blog/form-field-usability-matching-user-expectations) The initial width is set to 272 px (corresponds to the grid width on viewport XS).
+For further information we recommend to read the general form guideline.
+[Forms Guideline](www.link.de)

+- **Help text**
+Help text should be displayed openly and directly, also in order not to expect the user to make additional clicks.
+If deeper, longer descriptions are necessary, which can optionally be read through and would interrupt the reading flow of the form, they should be hidden in a info tooltip, which is placed 8 px behind the label.

 - **Validation and error**
 Validation text for a field is placed right below the field box in order to make it clear for the user which text field the validation belongs to.
+For further information we recommend to read the general form guideline.
+[Forms Guideline](www.link.de)

+- **Spacing**
+According to the "law of proximity" in Gestalt psychology ([Laws of UX](https://lawsofux.com/law-of-proximity)) objects that are near or proximate to each other tend to be grouped together.
 For further information we recommend to read the general form guideline.
 [Forms Guideline](www.link.de)

 ---